 Degree Earning Employees

-Half-time or greater regular employees (faculty and staff) with above-average job performance who earn degrees from an accredited institution of higher education during their employment will be rewarded in appropriate ways whenever possible.
-Employees who meet the criteria defined in NMSU Policy 7.05, Section F, will be eligible for a salary increase of:
+Half-time or greater regular exempt and non-exempt staff with above-average job performance who earn degrees from an accredited institution of higher education during their employment will be rewarded in appropriate ways whenever possible.
+Employees who meet the criteria defined in ARP 7.15 will be eligible for a salary increase of:

 - 5% of their current salary, not to exceed $1,000, for an associates degree